crow-004/musical-chairs-game/CONTRIBUTING.md

 4. Ensure all existing tests pass.
 5. Open a Pull Request with a clear description of the changes you've made.

-*Please note that the backend and frontend source code are currently proprietary.*
+*Please note: The backend and frontend source code are currently proprietary to protect our unique implementation and business logic during this early stage.
+We believe this hybrid approach provides the best of both worlds: on-chain trust and off-chain competitive advantage.*

 ## Code of Conduct